 Editing of all objects in the process D2000 CNF is being performed in the configuration dialog box, a specific part of which is common for all editable objects and another part depends on the type of edited object.

-Configuration dialog box of I/O tags consists of several parts (tabs) that contain the similar parameters.
-Display of particular tabs depends on the category of particular I/O tag.
+The configuration dialog box of I/O tags consists of several parts (tabs) that contain similar parameters.
+The display of particular tabs depends on the category of particular I/O tag.

 A text string describing the I/O tag.
 Maximum: 128 characters.